python-discord/site/pydis_site/apps/content/resources/guides/pydis-guides/contributing/bot.md

 If possible, prefer to start the services through Docker to replicate the production environment as much as possible.

 The site, however, is a mandatory service for the bot.
-Refer to the [previous section](#with-the-bot-running-locally) and the [site contributing guide](../site) to learn how to start it on the host, in which case you will need to change `urls.site` in `config.yml` to wherever the site is being hosted.
+Refer to the [previous section](#with-the-bot-running-locally) and the [site contributing guide](../site) to learn how to start it on the host, in which case you will need to change `urls.site` in `.env.server` to wherever the site is being hosted.

 ---
 ### Development Tips